lucas-stel/docum_project/docs/source/index.rst

 Documentation
 -------------

 In the first section, there are some notes to remember some things.
-And in the second section, there are the reports of each week, and also some notes to remember some things.
+And in the second section, it is possible find the reports of each week.

 Contents